Color book: Russian Orange Book

 The Russian Orange Book came out in mid-August.
 On 20 September 1914, the NY Times published excerpts.
 The article said that examination of the Russian Orange Book in conjunction with reports in the British Blue Book conclusively establish responsibility on Germany and Austria for the war.

 Serbian Blue Book

 Study of the Serbian role in the war was slowed by delays in publication of the Serbian Blue Book.
 Some began to become available in the mid-1970s.

 Belgian Gray Books

 The two Belgian Gray Books came out after the Russian Orange Book and Serbian Blue Book.
-The second was issued in 1915.
+The second book was issued in 1915 by the Belgium government in exile.